 You will be asked to abstain from eating for several hours before the test.
 Unfortunately, if you’re required to administer the contrast orally, you may not be too pleased with the taste.
 When given by enema it produces a sense of fullness that passes quickly.
 Tip to the wise, it’s a good idea to drink plenty of water after the test.
 Barium sulfate is eliminated through bowel movement causing white feces for a short time after drinking it.

 Some of the other symptoms that patients may experience after taking barium sulfate are stomach cramps, diarrhea, constipation, itching, redness, hives and difficulty breathing.
 Contact your doctor should you experience any severe allergic reactions.

-When iodine is injected into your veins you’ll most likely experience a warm sensation and sometime a metallic taste in your mouth.
-The needle may cause some discomfort, however it’s not a painful process.
+When iodine is injected into your veins you’ll most likely experience a warm sensation and sometimes a metallic taste in your mouth.
+The needle may cause some discomfort, however, it’s not a painful process.
 After your scan, be sure to drink plenty of water in order to flush out your system.
-Mild side effects might be headache, nausea, itching, wheezing, and rashes.
+Mild side effects might be a headache, nausea, itching, wheezing, and rashes.
 Contact your doctor if you experience serious side effects.

 We understand that imaging scans can be intimidating, but we hope that this blog will give you a better idea on how contrast agents and imaging scans are used in tandem.
 Are you in need of a CT scan or MRI?
 Book an appointment with one of the best radiology practices in the Bay area today!